All Episodes

 This is going to be a great show.

-He's gonna break it down for us.
+He's going to break it down for us.

-Peter Schweitzer, who I am an amazing fan of this guy, I was stoked to know he's gonna come on uh to talk about his new book, Seek Your Empires, How the American Political Class Hides Corruption and Enriches Family and Friends and president uh of the government accountability, or he is president of the government.
+Peter Schweitzer, who I am an amazing fan of this guy, I was stoked to know he's going to come on to talk about his new book, Seeker Empires, How the American Political Class Hides Corruption and Enriches Family and Friends and President of the Government Accountability.

 I'm all over the place with this.